-I am committed to educate and supervise students and junior researchers.
+I am committed to educating and supervising students and junior researchers, and promoting diversity in STEM fields.
 I have extensive teaching experiences and my teaching evaluations have been very strong (available upon request).

-PHS597-3 Data Mining with Application to Genomic Data
+1) Data Mining with Applications to Genomic Data and

 Courses Taught at Rice University (Prior to Joining Penn State):